metio/terraform-provider-k8s/docs/data-sources/fence_agents_remediation_medik8s_io_fence_agents_remediation_template_v1alpha1_manifest.md

 Required:

-- `agent` (String) Agent is the name of fence agent that will be used.It should have a fence_ prefix.
+- `agent` (String) Agent is the name of fence agent that will be used.
+It should have a fence_ prefix.

 Optional:

 - `nodeparameters` (Map of Map of String) NodeParameters are passed to the fencing agent according to the node that is fenced, since they are node specific
-- `remediation_strategy` (String) RemediationStrategy is the remediation method for unhealthy nodes.Currently, it could be either 'OutOfServiceTaint' or 'ResourceDeletion'.ResourceDeletion will iterate over all pods related to the unhealthy node and delete them.OutOfServiceTaint will add the out-of-service taint which is a new well-known taint 'node.kubernetes.io/out-of-service'that enables automatic deletion of pv-attached pods on failed nodes, 'out-of-service' taint is only supported on clusters with k8s version 1.26+ or OCP/OKD version 4.13+.
+- `remediation_strategy` (String) RemediationStrategy is the remediation method for unhealthy nodes.
+Currently, it could be either 'OutOfServiceTaint' or 'ResourceDeletion'.
+ResourceDeletion will iterate over all pods related to the unhealthy node and delete them.
+OutOfServiceTaint will add the out-of-service taint which is a new well-known taint 'node.kubernetes.io/out-of-service' that enables automatic deletion of pv-attached pods on failed nodes, 'out-of-service' taint is only supported on clusters with k8s version 1.26+ or OCP/OKD version 4.13+.
 - `retrycount` (Number) RetryCount is the number of times the fencing agent will be executed
 - `retryinterval` (String) RetryInterval is the interval between each fencing agent execution
 - `sharedparameters` (Map of String) SharedParameters are passed to the fencing agent regardless of which node is about to be fenced (i.e., they are common for all the nodes)